 5. Data will start collecting once you complete the steps above.
 This is where you can access and update any of your ongoing projects.

-Through the use of Google Analytics Attribution BETA you will be able to gather valuable insight on which methods of reaching your intended customers are working, which aren’t, which are seen, and which are crucial to perfect.
-Keep in mind that this is still in its BETA testing period (shocking right, the name doesn’t give it away), ensure you really utilize the functionality it currently has and share your feedback with the development team so that we can get this fantastic feature nailed down.
+Through the use of Google Analytics Attribution BETA you will be able to gather valuable insight on your marketing.
+Which methods of reaching your intended customers are working, which aren’t, which are seen, and which are crucial to perfect.
+Keep in mind that this is still in its BETA testing period (shocking right, the name doesn’t give it away).
+Ensure you really utilize the functionality it currently has and share your feedback with the development team so that we can get this fantastic feature nailed down.
 There are some limitations to the program as it sits right now, like the lack of custom channel groups in the different models and the lack of Google Ads cost data.
 We are sure these features are coming, but baby steps.

 It’s Almost Perfect